 Follow us on X/Twitter to stay updated.

-Dua Lipa talks to Alana S. Portero about her novel, Bad Habit, as part of the Service 95 book club.
+Dua Lipa talks to Vincent Delecroix about his book, Small Boat, as part of the Service 95 book club.

 Follow us on X/Twitter to stay updated.